Here are five tangible ways you can start driving gender equality in your workplace today.

 Click here to watch all the sessions from the Trailblazing Women Summit, and see a brief clip below:

 2. Be mindful of intersectionality when it comes to gender equality

 Intersectionality refers to the complex and cumulative way in which the effects of multiple forms of discrimination (such as racism, sexism, and classism) overlap or intersect — especially in the experiences of marginalized individuals or groups.
 The term was first coined in 1989 by Kimberlé Crenshaw, a civil rights activist and legal scholar.

 It’s important to understand the unique life experience of a queer Black woman will be different compared to a heterosexual Caucasian woman, for example.
 Women in the workforce are typically underrepresented, but the experiences and challenges of intersectional women are very different.

-For example, the pay gap between men and women varies depending on your ethnicity.
-For example, Black, Latina, and Native American women earn less than their white counterparts, including white men and women.
+The pay gap between men and women varies depending on your ethnicity.
+Black, Latina, and Native American women earn less than their white counterparts, including white men and women.

 Women’s earnings as a percentage of white men’s earnings, by race/ethnicity, 2018:

 As you think about your programs and resources around gender equality, consider ways to highlight specific intersections and how this affects our underrepresented groups.
 For example, at Salesforce, we have 12 employee resource groups (ERG) or Equality Groups as we call them.
 We often host intersectional events between groups like Latinoforce (our Latina/o ERG) or BOLDforce (our Black ERG), and Women’s Network to elevate the discussions around the nuances found at this intersection.